 Kids Sleep-Overs & Slumber Parties

 Many of us with children host a sleep-over at one point in time or even frequently.
-We can make their night more comfortable, even if they don’t sleep through the entire night!
+Here are some tips on how to make their night more comfortable, even if they don’t sleep through the entire night!

 Think about the occasion for the sleep-over

 A family sleep-over is different than a social slumber party.
 If the young family member or child sleeps over regularly, consider a trundle bed, bunk bed or single or king single size guest bed with a mattress designed for kids or teens.
-For any sleep over, it’s a good idea to have extra pillows, pillow protectors, linens and quilts.
+For any sleep over, it’s a good idea to have extra pillows, pillow protectors, linens and quilts on hand.

 What makes a good sleep-over for a child?